RITNana/NMD-Capstone/README.md

 switch the branch - git checkout (branch name)

+make sure to pull if branch has updates

 you can check which branch u are on in the terminal by looking in the () for example: it should say (main) next to the directory if on main

+PUSHING BRANCHES:
 to push a NEW branch do - git push --set-upstream origin (branch name)

+if the branch already exists, you can just git push as normal

 NOTE: